duckdb/duckdb-web/docs/api/odbc.md

 **[DuckDB]**: between the brackets is a DSN for the DuckDB.

-**Driver**: describes the name of the driver, which will contains more configuration details in the **.odbcinst.ini**.
+**Driver**: it describes the driver's name, and other configurations will be placed in the **.odbcinst.ini**.

-**Database**: describes the database name used by the DuckDB, it can also contain a file path to a `.db` in the system.
+**Database**: it describes the database name used by DuckDB, and it can also be a file path to a `.db` in the system.

-### The ".odbcinst.ini" file
+### The ".odbcinst.ini" File

-The **.odbcinst.ini** contains general configutaions for the ODBC installed drivers in the system.
-A driver section start with the driver name between brackets, then it follows specific configuration knobs belonging to that driver.
+The **.odbcinst.ini** contains general configurations for the ODBC installed drivers in the system.
+A driver section starts with the driver name between brackets, and then it follows specific configuration knobs belonging to that driver.

 An example of **.odbcinst.ini** with the DuckDB driver would be: